Q. Where do I get school uniforms?

 Q. When can new families register for the upcoming school year?

-A. New families can register during Catholic School Week at the end of January.
+A. New families can register during Catholic Schools Week at the end of January.
 New families can also register during the school year based on space availability per class.

 Q. Does St. Paul’s School have a preschool program?